 This is the underlying framework behind many of the examples in our piece on real‑world asset securitization.

-Modern platforms use dashboards, shared data rooms and standardised templates so that every new compartment does not feel like starting from zero again.
+Modern platforms use dashboards, shared data rooms and standardized templates so that every new compartment does not feel like starting from zero again.

 For many institutional issuers, the real “modern” part comes here.
 Instead of choosing between a fully traditional or fully digital route, you can combine them:

-The dual‑format model MTCM built with Tokeny, explained in our dual‑format issuance framework, lets one compartment produce both versions from the same legal base.
+The dual‑format model MTCM, explained in our dual‑format issuance framework, lets one compartment produce both versions from the same legal base.
 Your team does not have to run two separate deals; you run one, with two rails.

 How Institutional Issuers Can “Get Educated” Effectively